jacobmakarsky/pepe/specs/challenger.md

 - **data availability layer** - In the context of this document, the data availability layer is the generic term for the location where claims about the state of the layer two are made.
-In the context of Optimism, this is Ethereum Mainnet.
+In the context of Pepe, this is Ethereum Mainnet.
 - **settlement layer** - In the context of this document, the settlement layer is the location of the bridge as well as where funds deposited to the rollup reside.
-In the context of Optimism, this is Ethereum Mainnet.
+In the context of Pepe, this is Ethereum Mainnet.
-- **L2** - In the context of this document, the layer two of the Optimistic Rollup.
-In the context of Optimism, this is the Optimism Mainnet.
+- **L2** - In the context of this document, the layer two of the Pepeistic Rollup.
+In the context of Pepe, this is the Pepe Mainnet.
 - **rollup-node** - In the context of this document, the rollup node describes the [rollup-node specification](./rollup-node.md).
-In the context of Optimism, this is the implementation of the [rollup-node specification](./rollup-node.md), the `op-node`.
+In the context of Pepe, this is the implementation of the [rollup-node specification](./rollup-node.md), the `op-node`.

 ## Event and Response Lifecycle